 - Ganja yoga combines yoga and cannabis to enhance relaxation and deepen the mind-body connection.

-Beer Yoga: (Because Doug insisted)
+Beer Yoga: (Because Darren insisted)

 - Beer yoga involves drinking beer while practicing yoga.
 It’s a fun and lighthearted way to enjoy yoga in a social setting.